glenn20/mp-image-tool-esp32/README.md

   - downloaded from
     [micropython.org](https://micropython.org/download?port=esp32).

 ### OTA Rollback

 **CAUTION:** If you update the firmware with `--ota-update` and **OTA rollback** is enabled, the device will automatically reset into the new firmware on completion.
-If you then connect to the device over the serial port the device will usually reset again.
+If you then connect to the device over the serial port, the device will usually reset again.
 If your startup files have **not** marked the firmware as `valid`, your device will have **rolled back** to the previous firmware.